 Seated at Tokyo Bay, Odaiba is a man-made island that was initially designed to serve as a defense citadel from possible attacks and invasion.
-Now, Odaiba, which sits at the other end of the iconic Rainbow Bridge that connects it to Central Tokyo, is at the forefront of leisure and entertainment.
-It is the home of the famous Fuji TV.
+Now, Odaiba, which sits at the other end of the iconic Rainbow Bridge that connects it to Central Tokyo, is at the forefront of leisure and entertainment, home to the famous Fuji TV.
 Tourists are greeted with a replica of the Statue of Liberty and a life-size Gundam robot.
-Adventure seekers who’d like a glimpse of the cityscape can hop on the Daikanransha (the world’s tallest Ferris wheel when it was erected in 1999), while technology nerds and car enthusiast will find the various museums and science displays housed in Odaiba.
-Those who would like to get a dip can do so at hot spring theme park Oedo Onsen.
-Indeed, Odaiba provides a venue that not only entertains but also educates both young and old.
+Adventure seekers who would like a glimpse of the cityscape can hop on the Daikanransha (the world’s tallest Ferris wheel when it was erected in 1999), while technology nerds and car enthusiasts will flock to the various museums and science displays housed in Odaiba.
+Those who would like to take a dip can do so at the hot spring theme park, Oedo Onsen Monogatari.
+Odaiba provides attractions for young and old alike that not only entertain but also educate.

-And if you need to replenish your energy after all the sightseeing and discovering the mind-boggling wonders of all those science displays, Odaiba offers an array of food choices to keep you going.
+If you need to replenish your energy after all the sightseeing and discovering the mind-boggling wonders of all those science displays, Odaiba has an array of food choices to keep you going.
 Wondering where to eat in Odaiba?
 This Odaiba Food Guide has you covered.

-A tribute to one of Japan’s street food offering, the Takoyaki, is showcased at the Takoyaki Museum.
-The museum, or more aptly, a takoyaki-dedicated food court, houses several takoyaki makers who have perfected the art of making the takoyaki and putting their twist on it.
-What makes it more interesting are the takoyaki-themed arcade games that kids and kids-at-heart can enjoy.
+A tribute to one of Japan’s most popular street foods, takoyaki is celebrated at the Takoyaki Museum.
+The museum, or more aptly, the takoyaki-dedicated food court, houses several takoyaki makers who have perfected the art of making takoyaki and put their unique twists on it.
+What makes it even more interesting are the takoyaki-themed arcade games that kids and kids-at-heart can enjoy.

-From a defense structure to becoming a bustling arena of science, communication, and entertainment, Odaiba has created its mark, combining the beauty of Tokyo Bay and the modern architectural wonders that adorned the area.
-It has blossomed into a seat where minds and technological advancements meet that welcomes curious minds and adventurous palates.
+From a defense structure to becoming a bustling arena of science, communication, and entertainment, Odaiba has made its mark, combining the beauty of Tokyo Bay and the modern architectural wonders that adorned the area.
+It has blossomed into a seat where minds and technological advancements meet, an area that welcomes curious minds and adventurous palates.
 Hopefully, this guide to Where to Eat in Odaiba has given you a taste of the offerings of this futuristic island in Tokyo Bay so you can go forth and explore the attractions of this magnetic entertainment hub with renewed energy.

 Aleli is a wanderlust whose main itinerary is to culture soak in the places that she sets foot on, sinking her teeth in the gustatory offerings that the place has to offer and knowing the story behind it.
 Food for her is a marriage of the sights, sounds, smells, and tastes of the rich history of every city she explores and uses the pen as her tool to share to the world each unique experience she unravels.